Carson2001/portfolio/README.md

 - Worked as a field operations speacialist vending various clientele in the manufacturing industry of Eastern NC.
 - Utilization of inventory allocation sotware.

-Independant Insurance Adjuster (08/2021 - 12/2023)
+Independent Insurance Adjuster (08/2021 - 12/2023)
 - Worked as a daily and catastrophe field adjuster scoping and estiamting various categories of insuracne losses.
 - Utilization of 3D modeling/repair estimating sofware (Xactimate).

+#### Applicable Skills
+- Effecient in Microsoft platforms (i.e. Word, Excel, PowerPoint).
+- Customer service.
+- Crrtical thinking and problem solving.
+- Entry level computer trouble-shooting skilles.
+- Entry level experience in interpreted programing languages such as Python.
+- Entry level experience in website generators such as GitHub Pages (utilizing Jekyll).

 #### Personal Projects
-Mini-Games
-- Learned and applied technical skills in game programing.

 Custom Furniture Website
-- Learned and applied technical skills in website design.
+- Learned and applied various beginner level technical skills in website design.